NewYorkInitiative/Activism-Resources/README.md

 - [Umbrella](https://github.com/securityfirst/Umbrella_android) - Open source Android, iOS and Web app for learning about and managing digital and physical security.
 From how to send a secure message to dealing with a kidnap.
 Umbrella has best practice guides in over 40 topics in multiple languages.
 Used daily by people working in high risk countries - journalists, activists, diplomats, business travelers etc.

+- [Dangerzone](https://dangerzone.rocks/) can take potentially dangerous PDFs, office documents, or images and convert them to safe PDFs.

 ## Training
 - Right To Be: "We turn the care we have for each other into simple, creative, and effective action.
 Every day, we train hundreds of people to respond to, intervene in, and heal from harassment.
 We hold space for people experiencing harassment to share their stories for affirmation and support.
 And we prepare new leaders to create workplaces, schools, and communities around the world that are filled with humanity."